 Unallocated Expenses.
-Net unallocated expenses such as systems expenses and performance-related costs increased in 2000 due to growth of Enron Wholesale’s existing businesses and continued expansion into new markets.
+Net unallocated expenses such as systems expenses and performance-related costs increased in 2000 due to growth of Wholesale Services’ existing businesses and continued expansion into new markets.

-Outlook [to come]
+Outlook

-Enron Wholesale plans to continue to expand its networks in each of its key energy markets.
+In 2000, Wholesale Services reinforced its leading positions in the natural gas and power markets in both North America and Europe.
+In the coming year, Wholesale Services plans to extend its proven business model to new markets and industries and to continue to expand and refine its existing energy networks.

+The combination of knowledge gained in building networks in key energy markets and the application of new technology, such as EnronOnline, will provide the basis to extend Wholesale Services’ business model to new markets and industries.
+In key international markets, where deregulation is underway, Enron will build energy networks by using the optimum combination of acquiring or constructing physical assets and securing contractual access to third party assets.
+Enron will also replicate its business model to new industrial markets such as metals, pulp, paper and lumber, coal and steel.
+Enron will use its Ecommerce platform, EnronOnline, to accelerate the penetration into these industries.

+In the 2001 Wholesale Services will continue to fine-tune its already successful existing energy networks.
+In North America, Enron will complete the sale of five of its peaking power plants located in the midwest and its intrastate natural gas pipeline.
+In each case, market conditions, such as increased liquidity, have diminished the need to own physical assets.
+For energy networks in other geographical areas where liquidity may be an issue, Enron will evaluate if its existing network will benefit from more physical assets.
+The existing networks in North America and Europe should continue to provide opportunities for sustained volume growth and increased profits.

-Earnings fromEnron Wholesale are dependent on the origination and completion of transactions, some of which are individually significant and which are impacted by market conditions, the regulatory environment and customer relationships.
-Enron Wholesale’s transactions have historically been based on a diverse product portfolio, providing a solid base of earnings.
+Earnings from Wholesale Services are dependent on the origination and completion of transactions, some of which are individually significant and which are impacted by market conditions, the regulatory environment and customer relationships.
+Wholesale Services’ transactions have historically been based on a diverse product portfolio, providing a solid base of earnings.
 Enron’s strengths, including its ability to identify and respond to customer needs, access to extensive physical assets and its integrated product offerings, are important drivers of the expected continued earnings growth.
-In addition, significant earnings are expected from Enron Wholesale’s commodity portfolio and investments, which are subject to market fluctuations.
-External factors, such as the amount of volatility in market prices, impact the earnings opportunity associated with Enron Wholesale’s business.
+In addition, significant earnings are expected from Wholesale Services’ commodity portfolio and investments, which are subject to market fluctuations.
+External factors, such as the amount of volatility in market prices, impact the earnings opportunity associated with Wholesale Services’ business.
 Risk related to these activities is managed using naturally offsetting transactions and hedge transactions.
 The effectiveness of Enron’s risk management activities can have a material impact on future earnings.
-See “Financial Risk Management” for a discussion of market risk related to Enron Wholesale.
+See “Financial Risk Management” for a discussion of market risk related to Wholesale Services.

 Retail Energy Services

-Enron Energy Services (Energy Services) is extending Enron’s energy expertise and capabilities to end-use retail customers in the industrial and commercial business sectors to manage their energy requirements and reduce their total energy costs.
-Energy Services sells or manages the delivery of natural gas, electricity, liquids and other commodities to industrial and commercial customers located throughout the United States and the United Kingdom.
+Energy Services sells or manages the delivery of natural gas, electricity, liquids and other commodities to industrial and commercial customers located throughout North America and Europe.
 Energy Services also provides outsourcing solutions to customers for full energy management.
 This integrated product includes the management of commodity delivery, energy information and energy assets, and price risk management activities.

 (In millions) 2000 1999 1998